mrobbins0422/demo_nft-card-component/README.md

 ## Acknowledgments

-Kudos and heart felt thanks to Lorentz Bloom for helping me get my GitHub pages set up.
+Kudos and heart felt thanks to Lorentz Bloom and Prince for helping me get my GitHub pages set up.